Mandaris-LLC/react-native-navigation-full-circle/docs/installation-ios.md

 # iOS Installation

 ### Important
-The `latest` (stable) version of this framework is `1.x.x` which supports react-native `0.25.1`.
-It's installation instructions are [here](https://github.com/wix/react-native-navigation/blob/v1.x.x/README.md#installation---ios).
-To use it specify `"react-native-navigation": "latest"` in your package.json dependencies.

-The following instructions are for the `next` version `2.0.0-experimental.x`, which supports react-native `0.37.0`.
+The following instructions are for the `next` version `2.0.0-experimental.x`, which supports react-native `0.40.0` or higher.
 To use it specify `"react-native-navigation": "next"` in your package.json dependencies.
-Bear in mind, as the name of the version suggests - this version is experimental and under heavy development, and will break from time to time - thus when using it you should check out these instructions from time to time to avoid breaking your project.
+Bear in mind, as the name of the version suggests - this version is experimental and under heavy development.

 ----

- * Make sure you are using react-native version 0.37.0
+ * Make sure you are using react-native version 0.40.0 or higher

  * In your project folder run `npm install react-native-navigation@next --save`
 > Note: We recommend using npm ver 3+.
 If you insist on using npm ver 2 please notice that the location for react-native-controllers in node_modules will be under the react-native-navigation folder and you'll need to change the paths in Xcode below accordingly.